6.4.2 |

 'im, irrespective of 'er belief

-in one or more gods or other principal beings; and irrespective of 'er
+in one or more gods or other principal beings.

-belief in something like immortality, for immortal beings,
+And irrespective of 'er belief in something like immortality, because

-whether they exist or not, are subject to the same universal
+immortal beings, whether they exist or not, are subject to the same

 It comes as no surprise that some social scientists have